vipulnaik/diet-exercise-health/profile-information/health-profile.md

 The switch to part-time work in March 2023 has led me to switch further in the direction of walking.
 Specifically, it's changed the distance threshold at which I decide to use BART instead of walking.
-When time was scarcer, I would tend to use BART at distances of 30 minutes or more; now the threshold is about 45 minutes and in some cases even higher.
-In particular, in practice pretty much anything that can be done in Berkeley or in areas bordering Berkeley (such as North Oakland or Emeryville) I would do by walking.
+When time was scarcer, I would tend to use BART at walking distances of 30 minutes or more; now the threshold is about 45 minutes and in some cases even higher.
+In particular, in practice pretty much anything that can be done in Berkeley or in areas bordering Berkeley (such as North Oakland, Albany, or Emeryville) I would do by walking.

 ### Low-stress job